Gamemine098/Simple-HTML-Darkmode/README.md

-SImple Darkmode that save when reload and add transition when toggle
+Simple Darkmode that save when reload and add transition when toggle